EnterDAO/ProjectManagement/bounties/requests/metaverse-report.md

 # [LandWorks] Metaverse Report Bounty

+**Metaverse Reports have been suspended for the time being.
+Thank you for everyone participating!
+We got a number of metaverses that DAO can work on integrating into LandWorks**

 ## Overview

 The following document outlines the requirements and expected delivery for producing a report on one or multiple metaverses.